 The Competition: Cinch Home Services vs. Sears Home Warranty

-Both Cinch Home Services and Sears Home Warranty offer home warranty protection to homeowners in most states (Sears excludes Alaska and Puerto Rico; Cinch excludes Texas, Alaska, and Hawaii).
+Both Cinch Home Services and Sears Home Warranty offer home warranty protection to homeowners in most states (Sears excludes Alaska and Puerto Rico; Cinch excludes Alaska and Hawaii).
 Both Cinch and Sears offer a 180-day guarantee for repairs which is among the best in the industry.
 Sears offers coverage for preventive maintenance while Cinch offers separate preventative maintenance plans, which customers can inquire about.
 Pricing for Sears plans is $49.99 to $69.99 per month where Cinch’s pricing varies greatly depending on the plan and state.
 The plans range from $27.99 to $84.99 per month.
-Sears has the better BBB rating of “A-” while Cinch has a “B+” rating.
+Sears has the better BBB rating of “A-” while Cinch has an “A-” rating.
 However, Cinch is accredited with the BBB and Sears is not.
 So we'd recommend going with Sears Home Warranty instead.

-Cinch Home Services has been in business since 1978 and has comprehensive home warranty protection plans for 47 states (Texas, Alaska, and Hawaii are excluded).
+Cinch Home Services has been in business since 1978 and has comprehensive home warranty protection plans for 48 states (Alaska and Hawaii are excluded).
 With three plan options, it’s easy to find one within your home budget even though the pricing varies greatly depending on where you live.
 But all in all, Cinch Home Services is just an OK option for us.
 We wish there was a bit more transparency in optional coverage pricing and feel you shouldn't have to pay more than one service call fee in one visit if you need two things fixed (say, plumbing and electrical).